Lost 116 pages: The manuscript disappears

-Resumed writing and the witnesses
+Resumed dictation and the witnesses

 Between the loss of the pages during the summer of 1828 and the rapid completion of the Book of Mormon in the spring of 1829, there was a period of quiescence as if Smith were waiting "for help or direction."
 In April 1829, Smith was joined by Oliver Cowdery, a fellow Vermonter and a distant relation who replaced Harris as scribe.
-The pace of the writing then increased so dramatically that, within two months, nearly the entire remainder of the manuscript of the Book of Mormon was completed.
+The pace of the dictation then increased so dramatically that, within two months, nearly the entire remainder of the manuscript of the Book of Mormon was completed.

 According to Smith, he did not retranslate the material that Harris had lost because he said that if he did, evil men would alter the manuscript in an effort to discredit him.
 Smith said that instead, he had been divinely ordered to replace the lost material with Nephi's account of the same events.
 When Smith reached the end of the book, he said he was told that God had foreseen the loss of the early manuscript and had prepared the same history in an abridged format that emphasized religious history, the Small Plates of Nephi.
 Smith transcribed this portion, and it appears as the first part of the book.
 When published in 1830, the Book of Mormon contained a statement about the lost 116 pages, as well as the Testimony of Three Witnesses and the Testimony of Eight Witnesses, who claimed to have seen and handled the golden plates.
 According to Jeffrey R. Holland, an apostle in the Church of Jesus Christ of Latter-day Saints (LDS Church), "it was not tit for tat, this for that—you give me 116 pages of manuscript and I'll give you 142 pages of printed text.
 Not so: We got back more than we lost.
 And it was known from the beginning that it would be so."

 Nevertheless, the loss of the manuscript provided opponents of Mormonism, such as the 19th-century clergyman M. T. Lamb, with additional reasons to dismiss the religion as a fraud.
 Fawn Brodie has written that Smith "realized that it was impossible for him to reproduce the story exactly, and that to redictate it would be to invite devastating comparisons.
 Harris's wife taunted him: 'If this be a divine communication, the same being who revealed it to you can easily replace it.

 Martin Harris was permitted by Smith to be one of the Three Witnesses.
 He mortgaged his farm for $3,000 as security in the event that the Book of Mormon did not sell, and when in fact, it did not, he lost both his farm and his wife.
 He later disavowed Joseph Smith, left the church, joined several different varieties of early Mormon-related congregations, then at 87 joined the LDS Church and recanted what he had earlier said about Smith.
 He never disavowed the gold plates, however.